Where are Tucsonans walking and riding?

 |Helen St / Mountain Ave||4||587|

 |Rillito Pathway / Swan Rd (Weekend)||6||372|

 More statistics available in PAG's Interactive Bicycle and Pedestrian Data Explorer.

 How Does Tucson Compare to Other Cities?

 Three percent of Tucsonans commute to work by bicycle, according to the annual American Community Survey, which is produced by the Bureau of the Census.
 From 2009 to 2010 Tucson's ridership increased by 58% moving Tucson from #12 to #6 in the nation for major Cities for Biking to Work.
 Keep in mind, the survey only counts residents within the city limits of Tucson.

-The League of American Bicyclists have compiled the data for the past decade on the largest 70 City's:
+The League of American Bicyclists has compiled data for the past decade on the largest 70 cities: